oracle/yo/doc/guide/tasks.rst

 Special Task Syntax
 -------------------

-While tasks are generally normal bash scripts, there are a few special bash functions which are available to you:
+While tasks are generally normal bash scripts, there are a few special syntactic elements which are available to you.
+These are implemented in a rather unique
+way: as Yo loads your script, it reads each line and detects the use of the following keywords, somewhat like a macro processor.
+Most of these keywords also have a corresponding bash function that Yo provides to implement the necessary functionality.

 - ``DEPENDS_ON <task name here>`` - this declares that your task depends on another one.
 Yo will search for these lines in your script and automatically